quantumphysicist/phd-work/helper_scripts/readme.md

 `compress_folder_to_tar_gz.py`
 Effortlessly create compressed tar.gz archives from any specified directory.
 The current working directory is the default.

+`cut_out_pages_from_a_pdf.ipynb`
+Allows users to extract specific pages from a PDF file.
+- Users can define the pages to extract, saving them into a new PDF file.
+- Includes functionality for selecting a single range or multiple page ranges for extraction.

 `delete_empty_subdirectories.ipynb`
 Deletes all empty subdirectories in the current working directory.